echonest/pyechonest/README.md

   * **song** - search songs by artist, title, description, or attribute (tempo, duration, etc) and get detailed information back about each song, such as hotttnesss, audio_summary, or tracks.
   * **track** - upload a track to the Echo Nest and receive summary information about the track including key, duration, mode, tempo, time signature along with detailed track info including timbre, pitch, rhythm and loudness information.

+## Install
+There are a few different ways you can install pyechonest:

+* Use setuptools: "easy_install -U pyechonest"
+* Download the zipfile from the [downloads](https://github.com/echonest/pyechonest/archives/master) page and install it.
+* Checkout the source: "git clone git://github.com/echonest/pyechonest.git" and install it yourself.

 ## Getting Started
  * Install Pyechonest
  * **Get an API key** - to use the Echo Nest API you need an Echo Nest API key.
-You can get one for free at [developer.echonest.com](http://developer.echonest.com)
+You can get one for free at [developer.echonest.com](http://developer.echonest.com).
  * **Set the API** key - you can do this one of two ways:
   * set an environment variable named ECHO_NEST_API_KEY to your API key
   * Include this snippet of code at the beginning of your python scripts: from pyechonest import config config.ECHO_NEST_API_KEY="YOUR API KEY"
  * Check out the [docs](http://echonest.github.com/pyechonest/) and examples below.

-## Install
-There are a few different ways you can install pyechonest:

- * Use setuptools: "easy_install -U pyechonest"
- * Download the zipfile from the [downloads](https://github.com/echonest/pyechonest/archives/master) page and install it.
- * Checkout the source: "git clone git://github.com/echonest/pyechonest.git" and install it yourself.

 ## Examples
 *All examples assume you have already setup your api key!*